fedora-infra/python-fedora/doc/otp.rst

 invalid, the server will return a 403 http response code to indicate an error.
 If the API receives a 403 from sending the username and password, it will then try sending a ``session_id`` if it has given one.
-If the API receives a 403 from this as well, thenit will translate this into a :exc:`fedora.client.AuthError` which can be caught by the calling client code.
+If the API receives a 403 from this as well, then it will throw  a :exc:`fedora.client.AuthError` which can be caught by the calling client code.

-This means that there is an inherent inefficiency for users who have an :term:`otp` setup exists.
-The first time they use the API, their password+otp will serve to authenticate them and get them a session_id.
-Subsequent uses of the API will first attempt to pass in their saved password+otp which will fail.
+This means that there is an inherent inefficiency for users who are using an :term:`otp`.
+The first time they use the API, their password+otp will serve to authenticate them and get them a ``session_id``.
+Subsequent uses of the API will first attempt to pass in their saved password+otp string which will fail.
-It will then use the session_id which should work (provided that their session hasn't timed out).
+It will then use the ``session_id`` which should work (provided that their session hasn't timed out).

 .. warning:: Because we try both the ``session_id`` and username and password
     it is possible for someone with a saved ``session_id`` to give an